 10. Vanst Law

-A sans serif font is paired with a custom glyph that compliments the round elements of the font.
+A simplistic font is paired with a custom glyph that compliments the minimalist elements of the font.

 The use of a horizontal line element visually separates the sans serif and serif fonts.

 A bold and memorable font, this logo works at any scale.